-However, that was the only thing Elizabeth was glad for with this evening.
-She had spent extra time on her hair and dress to look good for George Wickham.
-Who never even appeared at the ball.
+However, that was the only thing Elizabeth was glad for this evening.
+She had spent extra time on her hair and dress to look good for George Wickham, who never even appeared at the ball.
 He had sent a word with his friend Denny that he decided it was best if he did not show up because of someone else there.
 Denny did not name anyone, but pointedly looked at Mr. Darcy.

 So Mr. Darcy had ruined her evening without even trying.
-Then Mr. Darcy had the gall to ask for her to dance!
+Then he had the gall to ask her to dance!
 This after he insulted her at the Meryton Assembly when he stated that she was not handsome enough to tempt him!
-Elizabeth did not care for men who could not make up their mind and keep it.
+Elizabeth did not care for men who could not make up their minds.
 She especially did not care for men who ruined the livelihoods of others.
 Namely how Mr. Darcy ruined George Wickham’s life.

 Charlotte Lucas had warned her not to make Mr. Darcy angry, that he was a man of great consequence.
-Charlotte was of course correct however, Elizabeth could not keep quiet about such injustices Mr. Darcy did to poor George Wickham.
-So during her dances with Mr. Darcy she questioned him.
+Charlotte was of course correct; however, Elizabeth could not keep quiet about such injustices as Mr. Darcy did to poor George Wickham.
+During her dances with Mr. Darcy, she questioned him.
 It did not go well.

 Then the Bingley sisters had to stick their nose into it.
-Caroline told her that she did not know the particulars but were quite sure George Wickham had done something awful to Mr. Darcy.
+Caroline told her that she did not know the particulars, but she was quite sure George Wickham had done something awful to Mr. Darcy.
 Did they not think that Mr. Darcy told them whatever would make him look good?

-And then to make the night even worse, she had accidentally agreed to dance the first two with Mr. Collins.
-What an embarrassment.
-Elizabeth blushed just remembering it.
+And then, to make the night even worse, Elizabeth had accidentally agreed to dance the first two with Mr. Collins.
+What an embarrassment!
+She blushed just remembering it.
 Mr. Collins did not even know how to dance correctly.
 He stepped on her feet, turned in the wrong directions and used her exceedingly ill.
-She could not wait to get away from him but he continued to embarrassed her, along with her entire family except Jane, throughout the night.
+She could not wait to get away from him, but he continued to embarrass her, along with her entire family, except Jane, throughout the night.

 She did not know how Mr. Collins ever came to be a parson.
-He was so entranced with the woman’s figure.
-She felt pity for whoever had to marry him.
-She was glad that she never would know as she vowed to marry for love.
-Nothing less than love with a man that was intelligent, playful and one that she respected.
+He was so entranced with the female figure.
+She pitied whoever had to marry him, for no one could stand his fawning behavior for long.
+She vowed to marry for love; nothing less than love, to a man that was intelligent, playful, and one that she respected.

-Mr. Darcy did not feel that he had to stand with the Bingleys and wait for their last guest to leave.
-But for some reason he could not keep himself from the occupation.
-So he stood quietly listening to the comments of Miss Bingley and Mrs. Hurst, the quiet talk of Mr. Bingley and Miss Bennet, and the simpering praises of Miss Bennet by Mrs. Bennet.
+Mr. Darcy did not feel that he had to stand with the Bingleys and wait for their last guests to leave, but for some reason he could not keep himself from the occupation.
+So, he stood quietly listening to the comments of Miss Bingley and Mrs. Hurst, the quiet talk of Mr. Bingley and Miss Bennet, and the simpering praises of Miss Bennet by Mrs. Bennet.

-He had not thought his friend in danger until Mrs. Bennet had made a statement during the ball that she expected Mr. Bingley to offer for Miss Bennet soon.
+He had not thought his friend in danger until Mrs. Bennet had stated during the ball that she expected Mr. Bingley to offer for Miss Bennet soon.
 He then paid attention to his friend and Miss Bennet throughout the rest of the evening.
-He would much rather have kept an eye on those two but the rest of the Bennet family, except Elizabeth, seemed determined to make spectacles of themselves.
-His attention was drawn over to their lack of decorum over and over.
+He would much rather have kept an eye on those two, but the rest of the Bennet family, except Elizabeth, seemed determined to make spectacles of themselves.
+His attention was drawn to their lack of decorum over and over.

-It was quite obvious the Bennet family were an embarrassment.
-It was a miracle that Mr. Bingley was even dancing and talking to Miss Bennet.
+It was obvious that the Bennet family was an embarrassment.
+It was a miracle that Mr. Bingley chose to dance and talk to Miss Bennet, given the poor behavior exhibited by Mrs. Bennet, Miss Mary, Miss Catherine, Miss Lydia and even Mr. Bennet.
 There was no way he would let Mr. Bingley make such a monumental mistake and offer for Miss Bennet.
 Sure, Miss Bennet was nice and pleasing to look at, but her family was horrid.
 The younger girls, Lydia and Kitty, ran around and played as if a ball was a big lark for them.
-Mary Bennet could not understand this was not her own theater to showcase her lackadaisical pianoforte talents.
+Mary Bennet could not understand that this was not her own theater to showcase her lackadaisical pianoforte talents.
 And that singing voice!
 Mr. Darcy shuddered.

-He could not think of anything bad about Elizabeth though.
+He could not think of anything bad about Elizabeth, though.
 Her eyes, her pleasing form, her luscious lips.
 He had enjoyed holding her hand while dancing with her.
 Unfortunately George Wickham had told her a fictional version of events that Elizabeth believed.
-She had spent their dancing questioning him.
+She had spent their dance questioning him.
 Of course she did not outright accuse him, but her questions were obviously about Wickham.
 Instead of being angry at Elizabeth, he was attracted even more to her quick mind.
-He was even more angry at Wickham though.
+However, he was very angry at Wickham.

 It was far too dangerous to pay any more attention to Elizabeth Bennet.
-He greatly admired her wit, intelligence and pleasing figure but it was too dangerous for him to continue to think of her, let alone be around her.
+He greatly admired her wit, intelligence, and pleasing figure, but it was too dangerous for him to continue to think of her, let alone be around her.
 He could not marry someone with such a family as hers.
-He would have to exert control on himself that he had put forth in every other aspect of his life.
-He would ignore the Bennets, especially Elizabeth Bennet from this day forward.
+He would have to exert control on himself; the same control that he had put forth in every other aspect of his life.
+He would ignore the Bennets, especially Elizabeth Bennet, from this day forward.